Elastic (NYSE:ESTC) Releases Q1 2023 Earnings Guidance

-Elastic (NYSE:ESTC – Get Rating) last released its earnings results on Wednesday, June 1st.
-The company reported ($0.16) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.22) by $0.06.
-Elastic had a negative net margin of 23.64% and a negative return on equity of 38.75%.
-The firm had revenue of $239.36 million for the quarter, compared to the consensus estimate of $232.38 million.
-During the same period in the prior year, the firm earned ($0.44) EPS.
-The company’s revenue was up 34.8% compared to the same quarter last year.
-On average, equities analysts predict that Elastic will post -1.92 EPS for the current fiscal year.
+Elastic (NYSE:ESTC – Get Rating) last issued its quarterly earnings data on Wednesday, June 1st.
+The company reported ($0.16) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.22) by $0.06.
+The firm had revenue of $239.36 million during the quarter, compared to the consensus estimate of $232.38 million.
+Elastic had a negative return on equity of 38.75% and a negative net margin of 23.64%.
+The business’s revenue for the quarter was up 34.8% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted ($0.44) EPS.
+Sell-side analysts anticipate that Elastic will post -1.92 EPS for the current year.

-In other news, CEO Ashutosh Kulkarni sold 3,690 shares of Elastic stock in a transaction on Thursday, June 9th.
-The stock was sold at an average price of $75.82, for a total transaction of $279,775.80.
-Following the completion of the sale, the chief executive officer now directly owns 133,622 shares in the company, valued at $10,131,220.04.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Jonathan Chadwick sold 6,250 shares of Elastic stock in a transaction on Monday, April 25th.
-The stock was sold at an average price of $82.29, for a total value of $514,312.50.
-Following the sale, the director now owns 5,102 shares of the company’s stock, valued at $419,843.58.
+In other news, Director Jonathan Chadwick sold 6,250 shares of the business’s stock in a transaction on Monday, April 25th.
+The shares were sold at an average price of $82.29, for a total transaction of $514,312.50.
+Following the completion of the sale, the director now owns 5,102 shares of the company’s stock, valued at approximately $419,843.58.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, CFO Janesh Moorjani sold 2,663 shares of Elastic stock in a transaction that occurred on Thursday, June 9th.
+The shares were sold at an average price of $75.82, for a total transaction of $201,908.66.
+Following the transaction, the chief financial officer now directly owns 78,924 shares in the company, valued at approximately $5,984,017.68.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 12,603 shares of company stock valued at $995,997.
-18.90% of the stock is currently owned by insiders.
+In the last 90 days, insiders sold 12,603 shares of company stock worth $995,997.
+Corporate insiders own 18.90% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the company.
-EverSource Wealth Advisors LLC bought a new stake in shares of Elastic in the fourth quarter valued at about $31,000.
-Advisors Asset Management Inc. raised its holdings in shares of Elastic by 229.2% in the fourth quarter.
-Advisors Asset Management Inc. now owns 1,004 shares of the company’s stock valued at $124,000 after acquiring an additional 699 shares in the last quarter.
-Cetera Investment Advisers bought a new stake in shares of Elastic in the first quarter valued at about $217,000.
-Cresset Asset Management LLC bought a new position in Elastic in the first quarter worth about $229,000.
-Finally, Virtu Financial LLC bought a new position in Elastic in the first quarter worth about $295,000.
-Institutional investors and hedge funds own 77.44% of the company’s stock.
+Several institutional investors have recently modified their holdings of ESTC.
+Vanguard Group Inc. raised its position in Elastic by 1.5% in the 1st quarter.
+Vanguard Group Inc. now owns 7,038,914 shares of the company’s stock worth $626,112,000 after purchasing an additional 101,159 shares during the period.
+BlackRock Inc. increased its holdings in Elastic by 4.8% during the first quarter.
+BlackRock Inc. now owns 5,616,149 shares of the company’s stock valued at $499,557,000 after buying an additional 259,742 shares during the period.
+Clearbridge Investments LLC lifted its stake in shares of Elastic by 1.5% during the 1st quarter.
+Clearbridge Investments LLC now owns 1,557,579 shares of the company’s stock worth $138,547,000 after purchasing an additional 22,421 shares during the last quarter.
+State Street Corp boosted its holdings in shares of Elastic by 5.1% in the 1st quarter.
+State Street Corp now owns 1,101,169 shares of the company’s stock valued at $97,949,000 after buying an additional 53,430 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. grew its holdings in Elastic by 4.1% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 401,743 shares of the company’s stock worth $35,735,000 after purchasing an additional 15,882 shares during the last quarter.
+Hedge funds and other institutional investors own 77.44% of the company’s stock.

 Elastic N.V., a search company, delivers technology that enables users to search through structured and unstructured data for a range of consumer and enterprise applications.
 It primarily offers Elastic Stack, a set of software products that ingest and store data from various sources and formats, as well as perform search, analysis, and visualization.